 Artists and practitioners are welcome to discuss their own contributions, though all submissions need to be presented in a scholarly fashion using an appropriate critical framework.

-Proposals for 6,000-word chapters should be sent to firstname.lastname@example.org by June 1st.
+Proposals for 6,000-word chapters should be sent to firstname.lastname@example.org.

 Proposals should be approximately 300-500 words in length, and give a clear indication of the proposed chapter’s content and significance.
 A biographical note should also be included.

 A number of academic presses have expressed interest in this manuscript, so a draft will now be prepared.
 All submissions will be peer-reviewed by the publisher.